 You prevent glycogen depletion and optimize your performance by consuming carbohydrates (gels, chews, etc.) during the race.
 However, this is only part of the puzzle.
 Carb loading – also known as “glycogen supercompensation” – reduces the risk of glycogen depletion.
 A combination of proper carb loading and mid-race fueling form a cohesive fueling strategy – one that allows your training to express to its full potential on race day.

 However, carb loading is not always how the media portrays it or some runners practice it.
 It certainly isn’t cramming down a heaping plate of fettuccine Alfredo before your race.
-Carb loading is the practice of eating more carbohydrates in the couple days before your marathon in order to stock your muscles with their preferred energy source for the race.
+Carb loading is the practice of eating more carbohydrates in the two to three days before your marathon in order to stock your muscles with their preferred energy source for the race.

 Is Carb Loading Effective?

 A majority of elite runners do increase the carbohydrate intake in the two to three days before a marathon.
 Most coaches advocate for a carb load.
 Why?
 Because it is effective in reducing your chance of hitting the wall.

 Some runners look to fat adaptation as an alternative.
 However, no research to date indicates that fat adaptation improves performance in the marathon distance.
 Yes, you would have energy to run the marathon distance.
 Your speed would be compromised, though.

 A study from the International Journal of Sports Medicine examined how carb loading affected runners at the 2009 marathon.
 This was not a controlled trial in a lab.
 Instead, this study looked at runners in the real world, thus offering some of the most salient conclusions on carb loading.
 Of the 250 marathons studied, the researchers found that those who ate more than 7 g of carbs per kg of bodyweight the day before ran about 13.4% faster than their counterparts who did not carb load.
 13.4% faster is a significant amount of time in the marathon!